The passing of the federal election in October brought a big relief for me:

 Phasing out subsidies for fossil fuel companies.

-Modernizing the National Energy Board (though I'm certain this will be a challenge).
+National Energy Board (though I'm certain this will be a challenge).

 Investing in clean technology as alternatives to fossil fuels.